 I have been begging on my knees for an ice cream maker for the longest time… almost begging-on-my-knees pleading for one, especially since warmer weather days are not far ahead of us!
-You can imagine my excitement when this Cuisinart 20-Quart Ice Cream Maker arrived in my mail last Saturday.
-I immediately took this out and started experimenting recipes with it.
+You can imagine my excitement when this Cuisinart 20-Quart Ice Cream Maker arrived in on my doorstep last Saturday.
+Obviously, I ripped apart the package and started experimenting recipes with it.

 Obviously, the first flavor I set out to try was a classic vanilla ice cream, which is a must-have for everybody.
 Not only is it delicious, it’s a base recipe that you can add so many different flavors to (chocolate, strawberry, peanut butter, etc.).
 The possibilities are endless!
 I know that there are a ton of vanilla ice cream recipes out there, but I really just wanted to share my own.